moq-wg/moq-transport/draft-lcurley-warp.md

 Before playback can begin, the decoder needs to know the configuration.
 This is done via a short payload at the very start of the media file.
-The initialization payload MAY be cached and reused between segments with the same configuration.
+The initialization payload MAY be cached and reused between objects with the same configuration.

 ## Video {#appendix.video}
 Video is a sequence of pictures (frames) with a presentation timestamp (PTS).